sveltejs/svelte-scroller/README.md

 ## Configuring webpack

 If you're using webpack with [svelte-loader](https://github.com/sveltejs/svelte-loader), make sure that you add `"svelte"` to [`resolve.mainFields`](https://webpack.js.org/configuration/resolve/#resolve-mainfields) in your webpack config.
-This ensures that webpack imports the uncompiled component (`src/index.html`) rather than the compiled version (`index.mjs`) — this is more efficient.
+This ensures that webpack finds the uncompiled component (`Scroller.svelte`).

 If you're using Rollup with [rollup-plugin-svelte](https://github.com/rollup/rollup-plugin-svelte), this will happen automatically.